ChamiLamelas/Tufts-CS151-Project/README.md

 - `eda.py`: some preliminary exploratory data analysis (running it will produce the files in `results/eda`)
 - `scores.py`: preliminary analysis for our first presentation in class (on data analysis)
 - `diff_private.py`: implementation of our differentially private system plus analysis of it by adding noise to the 5 queries from our data analysis presentation.
 Note the percent till deadline plot is slightly modified in how it is presented to more easily add differential privacy (i.e. noise).
+- `side_channel.py`: implementation of our potential side channel attack as well as our fix plus analysis of it by comparing runtimes of the two strategies.
+Note the side channel attack we conceived was not one of our original queries, but the fix is.

 ## Results